Employee benefits communication: What is it and guide on how to communicate

 To get the message across, first acknowledge that the commonplace communication channels for benefits information are not doing a good job at keeping people engaged.
 Instead of using the usual jargon filled booklets, seminars, and meetings, try meeting employees where they’re most receptive to the message.
 The best way to reach employees today is through their inbox.
 This isn’t just exclusive to email, as mobile phone text messages and teams chats are also just as effective.
 Employees may prefer one method of communication or the other, so it’s recommended that a mix of communication channels is used to deliver benefits information.

 With the right channels of communication in place, employees will begin to engage with your message.
 But, the language in the message must be easily understood in order to keep employees engaged.
-Benefits are complicated; however, benefits information can still be shared in a way that is concise and easily understood.
+Benefits are complicated; however, benefits information can still be shared in a way that is concise and easily understood, avoiding jargon and acronyms that might confuse employees.

 The best way to avoid confusing people is not to use jargon.
 Keep it simple by assuming employees do not have a good understanding of benefits terminology, because they don’t.
 According to Rutgers University, only 14% of Americans understand basic insurance terminology like premiums, deductibles, and maximum out-of-pocket expense.
 Similar to jargon, using acronyms may also confuse employees.
 Take a moment to explain what the program is, rather than using the full name of the program instead.